StevenDStanton/cli-tools-for-windows/README.md

 # Linux Tools for Windows (LTfW)

-Bringing beloved Linux utilities to the Windows environment, rewritten from scratch.
+Bringing beloved Linux utilities to the Windows environment, rewritten from scratch, along with some unique applications of my own, such as the Text to Speech program.

 ## Introduction